Joachim Wilhelm von Brawe

-Joachim Wilhelm von Brawe (4 February 1738 – 7 April 1758) was a German poet from Weißenfels.
+Joachim Wilhelm von Brawe (4 February 1738 – 7 April 1758) was a German poet from Weißenfels which became part of the Electorate of Saxony when he was about 8 years old.

 Biography

 From 1755 to 1758, Brawe studied law at the University of Leipzig.
 Having successfully contended, in his 18th year, for a dramatic prize, he felt animated to persevere, particularly under the encouragement of Lessing and Weiße, and produced his tragedy of "Brutus," which proved very successful.
-He was cut off by the small-pox, in the twentieth year of his age.
+He died from small-pox, in the twentieth year of his age.
 He died in Dresden while paying a visit to his father.